-The Invest in Neighborhoods (IIN) division of the Office of Economic and Workforce Development aims to strengthen small businesses, improve physical conditions, increase quality of life, and increase community capacity.
+The Invest in Neighborhoods (IIN) division of OEWD aims to strengthen small businesses, improve physical conditions, increase quality of life, and increase community capacity.
 IIN, in collaboration with community stakeholders, provide small business technical assistance such as lease negotiations, legal assistance, and small business financing to respond to the community's unique opportunities and needs.
 The strategy primarily focuses on the preservation and strengthening of the corridor's existing businesses and cultural vitality.
 With these goals in mind we have developed programs to reduce business vulnerabilities and foster growth.